Fishing in New Hampshire

 Piscataquog River Park

-Meandering through Manchester, the Piscataquog River provides a handful of fishing and boating opportunities along its shoreline.
+Meandering through Manchester, the Piscataquog River has fishing and boating along its shoreline.
 This 34-mile-long river has numerous fish species, including smallmouth bass, black crappie, and largemouth bass.
 Besides fishing, you can enjoy boating, kayaking, and canoeing.
 The Piscataquog River is a perfect training ground for whitewater enthusiasts.

 Saco River

-Perfect for early morning and late evening fishing, the Saco River is an excellent answer to where to fish in New Hampshire.
-Located in Conway, this spot boasts a fly-fishing area only ideal for dry fly-fishing.
+The Saco River is perfect for early morning and late evening fishing.
+Located in Conway, this spot has a great area for dry fly-fishing.
 With a sand and gravel bank, the Saco is perfect for wading and contains larger fish than many other fishing destinations in the state.
 The river supports various fish species, including largemouth bass, chain pickerel, smallmouth bass, brook trout, yellow perch, and black crappie.

 Androscoggin River

-Fishing in New Hampshire changes meaning when you visit the Androscoggin River.
-Located near the town of Errol where the Umbagog Lake and the Magalloway River intersect, this 178-mile river originates in northern New Hampshire and runs into Maine.
+The Androscoggin River is near the town of Errol, where the Umbagog Lake and the Magalloway River intersect.
+This 178-mile river originates in northern New Hampshire and runs into Maine.
 The 53-mile New Hampshire stretch meanders through the White Mountains.
 Before you head out, make sure you know where to fish because only a particular section of the river contains salmon and trout populations.
-Northern pike, smallmouth bass, and striped bass are among the species that you can land here.
+Smallmouth bass and trout are among the species that you can land here.

 Where to Fish in New Hampshire

-Newport features a wide variety of fishing resources, from scenic lakes and reservoirs to stunning rivers and streams.
+Newport features some great fishing in scenic lakes and reservoirs and stunning rivers and streams.
 The area also offers fantastic views of mountains and ample space to bike, hike, fish, picnic, and swim with your loved ones.
-Here, you can catch various fish species such as trout, bass, and other gamefish.
+Here, you can catch various fish species such as trout, bass, and other game fish.

 Camping and Fishing in New Hampshire

 When planning to go fishing and camping in New Hampshire, you need to ensure that you understand the state’s fishing rules and regulations.
-Check with the local Fish and Wildlife Department to see that the location you’re planning to fish is open to the public, and observe all the signs restricting access or showing private property.
+Check with the local Fish and Wildlife Department to be sure the location where you’re planning to fish is open to the public, and observe all the signs restricting access or showing private property.

 Ensure that you bring the right fishing gear, trolling equipment, baitcasting setup, and spin casting gear.
 Additionally, carry a cooler so that you have something to take your catches back to the campsite in.
 Include sunblock, warm clothing, and insect repellent on your list of supplies.